hriverahdez/dynamic-data-filtering/README.md

 - Making the filters service more generic.
 This should be relatively simple, by making use of a generic type T to pass in to the DynamicFilter interface, which was created with thie generic type paremeter in mind for such improvement.

 - Implementing the pagination of the datatable, whether client or server side.
 Client side we would page locally by listening to the paginator events, and ideally data would also live in a state layer, so these events would dispatch to the store which would eventually trigger an observable to change with the fresh data.
 With server side a similar approach would ensue but we would be making http requests instead.

+- Add loading states to display when the data is being loaded / filtered

 - Overall styling can be improved, hiding the filters under a navigation drawer or a modal, making sure overwflows are handled nicely, improving the look of the table, etc.